-4. How do God’s three stages of work gradually deepen so that people may be saved and perfected?
+4. How God’s three stages of work deepen by steps such that people may be saved and perfected

 Relevant Words of God:

 The entire management of God is divided into three stages, and in each stage, fitting requirements are made of man.
 Furthermore, as the ages pass and progress, God’s requirements of all mankind become ever higher.
-Thus, step-by-step, this work of God’s management reaches its climax, until man beholds the fact of the “appearance of the Word in the flesh,” and in this way the requirements of man become even higher, and requirements of man to bear testimony become even higher.
-The more that man is capable of truly cooperating with God, the more that he glorifies God.
+Thus, step-by-step, this work of God’s management reaches its climax, until man beholds the fact of the “appearance of the Word in the flesh,” and in this way the requirements of man become even higher, as do the requirements of man to bear testimony.
+The more man is capable of truly cooperating with God, the more he glorifies God.
 Man’s cooperation is the testimony that he is required to bear, and the testimony that he bears is the practice of man.
-And so, whether or not God’s work can have the due effect, and whether or not there can be true testimony, are inextricably linked to the cooperation and testimony of man.
+Therefore, whether or not God’s work can have the due effect, and whether or not there can be true testimony, are inextricably linked to the cooperation and testimony of man.
 When the work is finished, which is to say, when all of God’s management has reached its end, man will be required to bear higher testimony, and when the work of God reaches its end, the practice and entry of man will reach their zenith.
-In the past, man was required to comply with the law and the commandments, and was required to be patient and humble.
-Today, man is required to obey all of God’s arrangements and possess a supreme love of God, and is ultimately required to still love God amid the tribulation.
+In the past, man was required to comply with the law and the commandments, and he was required to be patient and humble.
+Today, man is required to obey all of God’s arrangements and possess a supreme love of God, and he is ultimately required to still love God amid tribulation.
 These three stages are requirements that God makes of man, step-by-step, throughout His entire management.
 Each stage of God’s work goes deeper than the last, and in each stage the requirements of man are more profound than the last, and in this way, God’s entire management gradually takes shape.
-It is precisely because the requirements of man are ever higher that man’s disposition comes ever closer to the standards required by God, and it is only then that the whole of mankind gradually departs from the influence of Satan until, when God’s work comes to a complete end, the whole of mankind will have been saved from the influence of Satan.
+It is precisely because the requirements of man are ever higher that man’s disposition comes ever closer to the standards required by God, and only then does the whole of mankind begin to gradually depart from the influence of Satan until, when God’s work comes to a complete end, the whole of mankind will have been saved from the influence of Satan.

 Excerpted from “God’s Work and Man’s Practice” in The Word Appears in the Flesh